 All to Play For

-All To Play For is a weekly socially inclusive drop-in football programme for men struggling with poor mental health, which has made a significant and positive impact on the lives of participants.
+All To Play For is a weekly socially inclusive drop-in football programme for men aged 18+ struggling with poor mental health, which has made a significant and positive impact on the lives of participants.

 It is open for anyone to join, and completely free.

-At each session, mental health professionals and local support services are present to offer assistance and guidance for those who want to access it.
+At most sessions, mental health professionals and local support services are present to offer assistance and guidance for those who want to access it.
+If they’re not there, a member of our team will be available to direct you to the right place if you need help.

 How can I join in All To Play For?

-All To Play For sessions are back, in line with COVID-19 restrictions.
-They are open to all men aged 18+ living in Norfolk, and free of charge.
-There are currently sessions in Norwich and Great Yarmouth, with a new session starting this year in Lynnsport, courtesy of Alive West Norfolk.
+All To Play For sessions are open to all men aged 18+ living in Norfolk, and free of charge.
+There are currently sessions across Norfolk, including in Norwich, Great Yarmouth, Thetford and Kings Lynn.

 To find a session near you, check below for times and locations.